Lindsay Wildlife Experience

 Rental costs and capacity

 Rental costs will depend on your rental category, which room is used, date of rental, length of rental, miscellaneous fees (e.g. alcohol, equipment) and any applicable cleaning/damage fees.
 The minimum rental period is two hours.
 Rates are per hour, not prorated for a portion of an hour.
-Please contact the operations director for specific prices, capacity and additional information.
+Please contact the Facilities Manager for specific prices, capacity and additional information.